-63. Section 38 of the Bill implements recommendation 69.
+69. Section 38 of the Bill implements recommendation 69.
 It makes particular provision for liability arising from obligations under environmental law or occupier's liability.
 Depending on the nature of the trust property, this can be a significant source of concern for trustees, beneficiaries and any third parties where trustees bear such responsibilities as landowners.
 By subsections (1) and (2), where such liability falls on trustees in the ordinary course of administering the trust, damages are payable out of the trust property only.
 But subsection (3) provides that, where a trustee has breached the duty of care set out in section 27, the Court of Session may specify that damages are payable partly from the trust property and partly from that trustee's personal property.
 In this way, innocent trustees are protected from personal liability.
-Section 38 applies to all trusts but only in respect of liability arising after commencement of the section (subsection (4)).
+Section 38 applies irrespective of when the trust was created but only in respect of liability arising after commencement of the section (subsection (4)).